 DMC: The work of your team literally changes the lives of Limb Lab patients.
 How do they respond to you once they are fitted and functional with their new device(s)?

-Sampson: We received this letter from a gentleman we helped a few months ago.
+Sampson: We received this letter from a gentleman we helped in 2015.
 It pretty much sums up why we do what we do!

 Since being injured in combat in 2004, my prosthetic leg needs have been taken care of by the US Army.
 As you know, I recently retired from active duty in Sept 2014.
 Then I was faced with new challenges, how do I find the proper prosthetic care for my complicated fit?
 How do I trust a new prosthetist?
 I tried local prosthetic shops in my area but none had the expertise and experience my leg required.
 A few weeks back I made a phone call to a great friend of mine, I asked him for his help, I needed a new prosthetic socket so that I could once again be active in my daily life, and He said two words “Limb Lab”.

 I am truly in awe by the fact, I crutched into Limb Lab on a late Sunday evening and after a short five days was walking on a laminated carbon fiber vacuum/suction assisted double wall socket.
 Not only was it the most comfortable socket I have ever walked in, but it was the most supportive as well.
 I know you all could tell by the smile on my face, that I was extremely happy with how the socket fit, but it is so much more, it is that feeling of freedom, freedom from disability, freedom from pain, freedom to live an active life!

 Through those windows at Limb Lab, as pedestrians walk by and stop to observe, they will watch as Limb Lab team members build prosthetic sockets, braces being constructed or even arms and legs being assembled.
 As I left Friday morning to return home 1800 miles away, I took the time to look through those windows, this time from the outside, I saw life and the freedom to live being made behind those windows.